PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ### Updating the conda environment

-You may want to periodically check for any updates to packages in your *jupyterlab-cf* conda environment by first makign sure the *jupyterlab-cf* conda environment is updated and then using the following command:
+You may want to periodically check for any updates to packages in your *jupyterlab-cf* conda environment by first making sure the *jupyterlab-cf* conda environment is updated and then using the following command:

 ```
 conda update -c conda-forge --all